Weymuth/zumo/ZUMO_S94_FAMILY_MAP.md

-# S94 — the complete callout family map
+# The complete callout family map

 **All 1,048 callout blocks assigned.
 30 families.** Every number parsed from the live lesson files with HTML entities decoded.

-Nothing pushed; nothing in the repo modified.
+**Reproducible.** `build_family_map.py` **v1.1.0** emits this table row-for-row from a clean clone with no prior step: `assigned 1048 / 1048`, `families 30`, `UNASSIGNED: 0`.
+Between S94
+and S96 the document and the generator disagreed — the document was right, and the generator has been brought to it (S96).
+The table below is generated output, not hand-typed.

+*Written S94 · rulings completed and generator reconciled S96.*

 | Family | blocks | share | status |
 |---|---:|---:|---|